MARKET SNAPSHOT: Stocks Rally As Fears Ease Over Hurricane Irma, North Korea

 ADVERTISEMENT

-The day's gains were broad, with 10 of the 11 primary S&P 500 sectors higher on the day.
-Financials were by far the biggest gainer, up 1.4%.
+The day's gains were broad, with all of the 11 main S&P 500 sectors higher on the day.
+Financials were by far the biggest gainer, up 1.7%.
 Insurance companies led that sector's gains, boosted by the lighter-than-expected damage from Irma.
 Travelers Companies Inc.(TRV) climbed 5.1% and was one of the biggest boosts to the Dow, while Progressive Corp (PGR) was up 4.2%.
 American International Group Inc.(AIG) rose 1.2%.

-The PowerShares KBW Property & Casualty Insurance Portfolio (KBWP) spiked 5.2% in its biggest one-day gain since August 2011, but has recently pulled back somewhat.

 Read:Though weakened, Hurricane Irma continues to pound Florida (http://www.marketwatch.com/story/worst-case-scenario-as-hurricane-irma-makes-landfall-in-florida-2017-09-10)

-On Friday, William Dudley, the president of the New York Federal Reserve, said havoc wreaked by Hurricanes Harvey and Irma could lift the U.S. economy (http://www.marketwatch.com/story/feds-dudley-says-hurricanes-harvey-irma-to-give-unfortunate-boost-to-us-economy-2017-09-08) in 2018, owing to the rebuilding that will be needed.

-Verisk Analytics Inc.'s catastrophe modeling business AIR Worldwide estimates insured losses resulting from Hurricane Irma will be in the range of $20 billion to $40 billion (http://www.marketwatch.com/story/verisks-air-worldwide-sees-irma-related-insured-loss-much-less-than-harvey-related-damage-2017-09-11).
-That compares with AIR Worldwide's estimate of property damage resulting from Hurricane Harvey of more than $65 billion.

-Meanwhile, investors may have gotten another break from easing geopolitical tensions.
-North Korea failed to conduct another missile test over the weekend, as some predicted might happen to mark the anniversary of the country's founding.
+Investors may have gotten another break from easing geopolitical tensions.
+North Korea failed to conduct a missile test over the weekend, which some predicted the country might do to mark the anniversary of its founding.

-Cieszynski said that the lack of "a missile test or any other provocations" fell into the "no news is good news file."

-Still, tensions may return with a U.N.
-Security Council vote due Monday that calls for further and tougher sanctions on the isolated nation.
-More saber rattling was heard out of North Korea on Monday over potentially harsher sanctions for the country after its sixth nuclear test.

 Need to know:Here's the next catalyst for Tesla that has bulls fired up (http://www.marketwatch.com/story/heres-the-next-catalyst-for-tesla-that-has-bulls-fired-up-2017-09-11)